 About the course

 It is possible to study for a doctorate by part-time research in archaeology.
-Completing the DPhil on a part-time basis normally requires between four and six years of study, compared with a full-time DPhil which normally takes three to four years to complete.
+Completing the DPhil on a part-time basis normally requires between six and eight years of study, compared with a full-time DPhil which normally takes three to four years to complete.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in archaeology or a related subject.
-A master's level qualification is usually required.
+- a first-class or strong upper second-class undergraduate degree with honours in archaeology or a related subject.

 Please note that entrance is very competitive and most successful applicants have a distinction, a first-class degree and/or the equivalent.